-Many businesses understand the basics of branding and packaging, which includes choosing the right colors and logos to visually represent the company.
+Many businesses understand the basics of brand identity packaging, which includes choosing the right colors and logos to visually represent the company.
 While this is a good start, it only scratches the surface of all that’s included when building brand identity.

-Brand identity encompasses everything that sets one company apart from another.
-It’s more than products and services; it’s how a company delivers on those services.
-How a company meets expectations, connects with customers, defines its values – all these factors define a brand’s identity.
+The brand identity encompasses everything that sets one company apart from another.
+It’s more than products and services; it’s how a company delivers those services.
+How a company meets expectations, connects with customers, and defines its values – all these factors define a brand’s identity.
 A company with a strong identity that is known for providing exceptional service and support and remaining true to its values will make customers feel more confident doing business with them.

 Have you ever received a package in the mail, only to open it up and discover that the item you purchased was broken?
 The most important role of packaging is to protect an item during transit, whether it’s being shipped across the world or simply needs to survive a car ride home.
 Look for options that fit the needs of the product while also fitting in with overall brand values.
 For example, if your company is committed to sustainability, select materials that are easily recyclable and renewable.